What is subnetting?

 By default, all type of classes (A, B and C) have a subnet mask; we call it the default subnet mask.
-You need to have one because:
+You need to

 1) All computers need the subnet mask field filled when configuring IP